MattThommes/amplify-react-app/readme/README.dev.md

 these steps:

 1. Load the right Node version: `source ~/.nvm/nvm.sh && nvm use`
-2. Run `npm start` to start the local development server.
+2. Run `npm run dev` to start the local development server.
 3. Make your changes to the website content.
 4. For new images, run `npm run image-sync` (see [Images](images/README.md)).
 5. Commit your changes and push to Github which should trigger a new build and deploy.